kcl-lang/kcl-go/pkg/tools/gen/testdata/doc/pkg/windows/md/index.md

 `{str:str}`

 A Server-level attribute.
 The labels of the long-running service.
+Contains &lt;key&gt;:&lt;value&gt; pairs.
 See also: kusion_models/core/v1/metadata.k.

 **listAny** *required*